 Be sure to click on the following images to enlarge them.

+I do not take pleasure in writing articles like this and seeing what happened really saddened me but I need to make a point.
 This is just criminal.
 Why would someone move to a historic area and do something like this.
 They must really have a hatred for historic architecture.
 They come to our town and desecrate it.
 I was told that the homeowners have a renovation business so they will be doing this to other houses and taking advantage of unknowing homeowners with historic homes.
+I also found out that they are also part of the local Historic Preservation Commission where they can do further damage to the other homes in town.
 This house survived mostly intact for 150 years only to be stripped of its character by two new simple-minded homeowners.
 This is a sad fate for this house and I can only hope the same fate comes to these current homeowners.

 Shhhhhh – there is one thing they forgot.
 They forgot to remove the Yankee gutters.
 They will eventually notice them and surely remove them I’m sure.